Languages of Belarus: Development since the dissolution of the Soviet Union

 In the Belarusian population censuses of 1999 and 2009 respondents were asked about their native language and about the language they usually speak at home.
 In 1999 85.6% of the citizens with Belarusian nationality declared Belarusian, 14.3% declared Russian as their native language, in 2009 these shares were 60.8% for Belarusian and 37.0% for Russian.
 As language they usually speak at home in 1999 41.3% of Belarusians declared Belarusian, 58.6% Russian, in 2009 these shares were 26.1% for Belarusian and 69.8% for Russian.
 A recent research project at the University of Oldenburg has pointed out the unreliability of the language-related questions in the Belarusian censuses and included in its own surveys "Belarusian-Russian mixed language" (commonly known as "trasianka") as an answer variant in addition to Russian and Belarusian.
 Moreover, multiple answers were allowed.
 Asked about their native language, around 49% of Belarusians chose Belarusian, 38% trasianka and 30% Russian.
 As language(s) of their first socialization, around 50% of Belarusians named trasianka, 42% Russian and 18% Belarusian.
 As language predominantly used - in this category multiple answers were not allowed - 55% of the respondents with Belarusian national identity chose Russian, 41% trasianka and 4% Belarusian.

+The number of first graders who were taught in Belarusian significantly decreased, such as in the capital Minsk where this fell from 58.6% in 1994 to 4.8% in 1998, and by 2001, most major cities had no schools where its pupils were instructed in Belarusian, while the capital Minsk still had 20 Belarusian-language schools.
+None of the universities in Belarus provide Belarusian-language education and Belarusian language lessons in schools are declining.
+In 2016, only 13% of pupils in Belarus attended elementary schools where the language of instruction was Belarusian.
+The annual circulation of Belarusian language literature also significantly decreased from 1990 to 2020: magazines (from 312 mil to 39.6 mil), books and brochures (from 9.3 mil to 3.1 mil).

 Apart from Russian, Belarusian and trasianka the languages of national minorities are used in Belarus, but to a much lesser extent.
 According to the Belarusian census of 2009 the overwhelming majority of non-Belarusians use Russian in their everyday life.